NetSuite EDI Integration- A Complete Setup GuideOn November 17, 2021 by Dhanushya Sree Ramesh

 NetSuite Tracking Events

-Traditionally there are a couple of ways to track events that happen inside NetSuite or any ERP for that matter:
+Traditionally there are a couple of ways to track events that happen inside NetSuite ERP or any Cloud-based ERP for that matter:

 Polling your NetSuite environment periodically may not be elegant but it works in some cases.
-It could be once every minute, or once every 30 minutes depending on your process and convenience.
+It could be once every minute or every 30 minutes depending on your process and convenience.

 - Suite Script: